PeqNP/ays-agent/README.md

 ### `--child` (optional)

-A relative path to a child node that lives under the `parent`'s node path. e.g. it can be a single path name `my-machine` or it define the group it is part of `building-1.floor-3.room-2.my-machine`.
+A relative path to a child node that lives under the `parent`'s node path. e.g. it can be a single path name `my-machine` or it can define the group it is associated to `building-1.floor-3.room-2.my-machine`.

 For example, if the `parent` node path is `com.example.sites`, the single path node will live at `com.example.sites.my-machine`, the group path `com.example.sites.building-1.floor-3.room-2.my-machine`, respectively.